Programs Offered

 Additional Information: Arts Sci Gen Ed: Distribution-Natural Sciences

-GEOL 4241 (4) Principles of Geomorphology
+GEOL 4241 (4) Earth Surface Processes

 Equivalent - Duplicate Degree Credit Not Granted: GEOG 4241

-Requisites: Requires prerequisite course of GEOG 1011 or GEOL 1010 and MATH 1300 or APPM 1350 or APPM 1340 and APPM 1345 (all minimum grade D-).
+Requisites: Requires prerequisite course of (GEOG 1011 or GEOL 1010) and (MATH 1300 or APPM 1350 or APPM 1340) and APPM 1345 (all minimum grade D-).

 Additional Information: Arts Sci Core Curr: Natural Science Non-Sequence